stackdio/stackdio/docs/quickstart.md

 sudo useradd -m -s/bin/bash -U stackdio

 # Give sudo
-sudo echo 'stackdio ALL=(ALL) NOPASSWD:ALL' > /etc/sudoers.d/stackdio
+sudo echo 'stackdio ALL=(ALL) NOPASSWD:ALL' | sudo tee /etc/sudoers.d/stackdio > /dev/null

 # Switch to user...and remain as this user for the rest of the guide
 su - stackdio